CeyLabs/Binance-AMA-TGBot-BE/README.md

 ## Admin Management

 Use `/grantadmin <tg_userid>` to promote a user to admin and `/revokeadmin <tg_userid>` to remove admin privileges.
 These commands can only be executed by `super_admin` users.
+User name and username fields are automatically kept in sync with Telegram when any command or AMA question is received.